robhagemans/monobit/README.md

 and write `zip` and `tar` archives.
 Some font formats contain multiple fonts whereas others can contain only one; the converter will write multiple files to a directory or archive if needed.

-##### Modify utility

-The modify utility reads a font file, performs an operation on it and writes it out.
-Check `python3 modify.py -h` for usage.
+It is also possible to apply various transformations on the font before saving it.
+Check `python3 convert.py --help` for usage.

 ##### Banner utility